spierala/mini-rx-store/docs/docs/effects.md

 The effect needs to be registered using `store.effect`.

 :::warning
-It is important to handle possible API errors with `catchError` to make sure that the effect source does not complete.
+It is important to handle possible API errors with `catchError`, to make sure that the effect source does not complete.
 A completed effect source will stop listening to actions, and the effect does not work anymore.
 :::warning

-## mapResponse
+## `mapResponse`

 It is important to handle possible errors (e.g. when the API call fails).
 The `mapResponse` operator enforces to handle the error case and reduces boilerplate.